joakimk/devbox-tools/README.md

 ### Services

 This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
-It can run any docker image, and you can find docker images easily on the [docker hub](https://registry.hub.docker.com/) and even [make your own](https://docs.docker.com/reference/builder/).
+It can run any docker image, and you can find images easily on the [docker hub](https://registry.hub.docker.com/) and even [make your own](https://docs.docker.com/reference/builder/).

 Some of these services have special support in the form of service dependency plugins that adds environment variables you can use to configure projects.
 As far as possible these envs use standard names like REDIS\_URL.